scrffy/FitnessProgram/workouts/week1-cardio.md

 If this isn't possible or it's not your thing I would then say sign up to a local lap pool.
 It's insanely good for every part of you - breathing, heart-rate, muscle definition, muscle building, weight loss - you name it.
 Also, for someone who's weary about knee health in old age like myself it's much less taxing on your bones/body than running on concrete for an hour.

 Fitness classes are next on my list.
 Recently, I've been attending Barry's Bootcamp classes here and there and they're insanely good.
 Like I said with playing sport, it's essentially a 'free' workout because you don't have to motivate yourself (you have a professional trainer yelling at you through a mic for that exact reason!!).
+If you've signed up/have access to a fitness class then you can sub out the 'Outdoor Jogging' sessions with Fitness Class sessions instead!
 However, I understand these aren't possible for some people for a variety of reasons hence this is only an option!

 Not cardio related but definitely classified as 'other' or 'non-gym'.
 Recently I've been doing 30-45 minute Pilates classes once/twice a week on Youtube.
 I find this great for a switch up from my normal routine, also it's fantastic for flexibility, muscle tone (particularly core muscles), muscular control etc - the list goes on!